How To Take An Internet Marketing Holiday

 Because while the world carried on without me, in my little version of on-board heaven:

-- Food and drink appeared with no effort, even breakfast in bed!
+- Food and drink appeared with no effort, even breakfast in bed a couple of days!

 - Cleaning and bed-making happened equally effortlessly